scndcloud/api-version/README.md

 Axum middleware to rewrite a request such that a version prefix is added to the path.
 This is based on a set of versions and an optional `"x-api-version"` custom HTTP header: if no such header is present, the highest version is used.
 Yet this only applies to requests the URIs of which pass a filter; others are not rewritten.

-Requests for the readiness probe `"/"` are not rewritten.

 Paths must not start with a version prefix, e.g. `"/v0"`.

 ## Example